 • Parental and conciliation needs

 Our recommendation is to conduct focus groups or 1-1s where you can gather valuable information from your team.
 Questions like “How would you like us to support you?”
 “Which services would make your work better?” and “Would you like to study something to improve your career?” can guide you in this research.
-A workplace accessibility checklist will also guide you along the way.
+A workplace accessibility checklist and our blog about unique employee appreciation gifts will also guide you along the way.

 How do Benefits Impact Small Business Success?